Social housing: Tenants in state and community housing

 Who qualifies for social housing?

-Housing Restructuring and Tenancy Matters Act 1992, s 102(2)(a); Ministerial Direction on Eligibility for Social Housing, 14 Apr 2014; Ministerial Direction on Continued Eligibility for Social Housing, 1 Jul 2014
+Public and Community Housing Management Act 1992, s 102(2)(a); Ministerial Direction on Eligibility for Social Housing, 14 Apr 2014; Ministerial Direction on Continued Eligibility for Social Housing, 1 Jul 2014

 - be at least 16 and be a New Zealand citizen or permanent resident, and New Zealand must be your usual home